 Site search isn’t just for product-heavy ecommerce giants.
 It can make a particularly dramatic difference for businesses that need help managing:

 - Scale: As your business grows, so does your product shelf and content library.
-Site search offers a seamless navigation for visitors to pinpoint exactly what they need.
+Site search offers seamless navigation that allows visitors to pinpoint exactly what they need.
 They don’t have to spend time or effort digging through irrelevant content.

 - Change: Update products, services, or content frequently?
 Your visitors need a way to stay up to date with what’s on offer without getting lost or feeling confused.

-- Support: If your agents are busy handling calls from website visitors, a better search experience could be the answer.
+- Support: If your agents are busy handling calls from website visitors who can’t find what they’re looking for, a better search experience could be the answer.

 - Competition: Are your competitors offering great site search?
 If they’re gaining an edge on search, you should too.
-Otherwise, you may lose visitors who want a better search experience to competition a browser tab away.
+Otherwise, you may lose visitors who want a better search experience.
+Your competition is just a browser tab away.

 Choosing the Right Site Search Platform